Aseman-Land/QtAseman/README.md

 }
 ```

 If you wish to change application attributes like applicationName and applicationOrganization you can create a `AsemanApp` object in the parent of the `AsemanWindow`.
-It's completly optional and you can ignore it.
+It's completely optional and you can ignore it.

 ```js
 import AsemanQml.Controls 2.0